Clifton, York: Community

-Homestead Park on Water End has a Youth Hostel in its grounds and was given to the people of the city by Seebohm Rowntree, son of Joseph.
+Homestead Park on Water End has a Youth Hostel in its grounds.
+The park was given to the people of the city by Seebohm Rowntree, son of Joseph.
 It is maintained by the Joseph Rowntree Foundation.

 There are council run allotments at Crichton Avenue and Wigginton Terrace, just off Wigginton Road.

 Transport

-Due to the A19 and Clifton Retail Park being within the Ward boundary, Clifton is served by many bus routes.
+Because the A19 and Clifton Retail Park are within the ward boundary, Clifton is served by many bus routes.
 As of 2013 they are: